- customer service skills

 You could also move into a related career area, like sports development or performance testing and research.

-You'll find more advice on careers in sports science from The British Association of Sport and Exercise Sciences.Data from National Careers Service.
+You'll find more advice on careers in sports science from The British Association of Sport and Exercise Sciences.Powered by Pathways.